MumMumMum/CarND-ModelPredictiveContro/README.md

      >// psi_[t] = psi[t-1] + v[t-1] / Lf * delta[t-1] * dt
      >// v_[t] = v[t-1] + a[t-1] * dt
 Where x,y is position.
 Psi is heading Direction.
 V is velocity.

      >// cte[t] = f(x[t-1]) - y[t-1] + v[t-1] * sin(epsi[t-1]) * dt
      >// epsi[t] = psi[t] - psides[t-1] + v[t-1] * delta[t-1] / Lf * dt
 cte is cross track error which we need to minimize.
 Finally the epsi is error in heading direction which all need to be minimzed hence applied as input to the model.

 Model Predictive Control flow.
 To establish a better control, we need good prediction.
 Here we have IPopt oprimizer in our hand.
-The optimizer takes States, Sonstarints, Controls as input to the model.
+The optimizer takes States, Constarints, Controls as input to the model.
 So when Simulator sends the currents postion X,Y and waypoints.
-These waypoints define a polynominal as the model is non linear .
-We use 3rd order eqaution to fit the waypoints.
+These waypoints define a polynominal.
+As the model is non linear,We use 3rd order eqaution to fit the waypoints.
 Polyfit and Polyeval function are used accordingly.

 >auto coeffs = polyfit(wp_x, wp_y, 3);